shortcakesweets/shortcakesweets.github.io/_posts/2024-12-13-roguelike-introduction.md

 Self-explanatory.

 Some counterexamples would be <<Darkest Dungeon>> or <<Wildfrost>>, where you control several heroes.
-However you can extend the term "Character" by some village or party, then almost all roguelikes fits this factor.
+However if you extend the term "Character" by some village or party, then almost all roguelikes fits this factor.

 ### Monsters are similar to players